EducationalTestingService/VAMP/README.md

     			"LeftHand","RightHand"]
 ```

-For specifying the weights of each body part in contribution to the overall kinectic energy, use:
+For specifying the weights of each body part in contribution to the overall kinetic energy, use:

 ```javascript
 	"weights": {"Hips": 14.81, "Spine" : 12.65, "LeftShoulder" : 0.76875,